alastairlundy/SystemExtensions/README.md

 # AlastairLundy.System.Extensions

-A C# .NET library to hold useful System extension methods
+Extensions to C# System classes and structs to help improve them.